Nervous system regulation for Female Founders: what actually works (and why breathing apps don't)

 Q: Can I regulate my nervous system without meditating?

 A: Yes.
 Most useful regulation tools aren't meditation — cold water on your face, extended exhale breathing, movement, humming, co-regulation.
 Meditation is one tool.
 For someone in Yellow or Red most of the day, it's often not the starting point.
-Try the cold water and breathing first and see what actually moves you.
+Try the cold water and the breathing first and see what actually moves you.

 Q: What is the Nervous System Colour Spectrum?